Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

-We derive posterior probability distributions for relevant oscillation parameters using Bayes' theorem \cite{Bayes:1763}.
+We derive posterior probability density distributions for relevant oscillation parameters using Bayes' theorem \cite{Bayes:1763}.
 Marginalizing away the nuisance parameters of our model, which include the tens of systematic uncertainties described in Sec.~\ref{subsec: extrap and systs}, is a challenging problem because it requires an integral over many dimensions.
 We therefore turn to a Monte Carlo method for computing the posterior: Markov Chain Monte Carlo (MCMC).
-In MCMC, we draw a collection of sequential samples from the posterior with frequency proportional to the posterior density.
+In MCMC, we draw a collection of sequential samples from the posterior with a frequency proportional to the posterior probability density.
 Histograms that approximate the posterior shape (with accuracy governed by the sample count) may be computed in any variable(s) of interest using these samples.
 In so doing, any dimensions not explicitly summed are implicitly marginalized.\footnote{For an accessible introduction to MCMC, the reader is referred to Ref.~\cite{Speagle:2020}.
-An exhaustive treatment may be found at Ref.~\cite{Brooks:2011a}.}
+An exhaustive treatment may be found at Ref.~\cite{Brooks:2011a}.} In our implementations, we obtain MCMC samples that draw values from the oscillation parameter space $(\dmlg, \ssth{13}, \ssth{23}, \dcp)$ and the 67 aforementioned parameters corresponding to our systematic uncertainties, for a total of 71 degrees of freedom.

 Numerous algorithms for obtaining MCMC samples exist; we have implemented two for this analysis.
 The conclusions obtained from them agree with one another.
 Though descriptions of both methods are readily found in the literature, there are certain implementation choices that must be made for each, which we discuss in Sec.~\ref{subsec:MCMC NOvA impl}.
 Sec.~\ref{subsec:osc inf} lays out our resulting inferences on the parameters.